Angluca/cex/docs/README.md

 1. Heap based allocator (`mem$`) starts tracking memory leaks, comparing number of allocations and frees.
 2. `mem$malloc()` - return uninitialized memory with `0xf7` byte pattern
 3. If Address Sanitizer is available all allocations for arenas and heap will be surrounded by poisoned areas.
 If you see use-after-poison errors, it's likely a sign of use-after-free or out of bounds access in `tmem$`.
 Try to switch your code to the `mem$` allocator if possible to triage the exact reason of the error.
-4. Allocators do sanity checks at the end of the each unit test case
+4. Allocators do sanity checks at the end of each unit test case

 ##### Be careful with break/continue
 `mem$scope/mem$arena` are macros backed by `for` loop, be careful when you use them inside loops and trying to `break/continue` outer loop.
 ```c
 // BAD!
 for(u32 i = 0; i < 10; i++){